 Make sure you make it clear as to why connecting further would be mutually beneficial to you both.
 Make sure you’re not just trying to sell them on yourself or your own services (particularly if that’s your end goal).
 Mutually beneficial relationships are stronger, and no one likes being sold to.

 When sending an email to someone, don't only say that you are reaching out to them to ask something.
 Rather, present why it's a meaningful subject for both of you.

 Hi Richard, I am connecting with you as both of us are building machine learning technologies and I think it would be mutually beneficial if we could get together to discuss the following topics, A, B and C.

 Hi Richard, I am connecting with you because I would like to discuss the following topics, A, B and C.

 Even if you don’t think it will end in a working business relationship, send a follow-up and touch base.
 You never know what could happen down the line.
 Stay in their mind, and remind them of why they should remember you too.

-As a member of YEC, you can utilize your member concierge to help with networking and smooth this process.
-Reach out to your concierge with what kind of connections you’re looking for, with as much detail as possible (are you looking for people with a certain skill set? within a specific industry? in a particular location?), and they will offer you a curated list of potential contacts followed by warm introductions at your request.
+Members of YEC can utilize the member concierge to help with networking and smooth this process.
+Simply reach out to your concierge and let them know what kind of connections you’re looking for, with as much detail as possible (are you looking for people with a certain skill set? within a specific industry? in a particular location?), and they will offer you a curated list of potential contacts followed by warm introductions at your request.